BradleyColson/BradleyColson/README.md

 Experience using technical knowledge to simplify complex ideas.
 Teaching skills to interpolate and provide easily digestible insights.
 Natural ability to find trends and suggest solutions.

-Actively practicing MYSQL by creating projects.
++Actively practicing MYSQL by creating projects.

-I have learned how to use both Tableau and PowerBI.
++I have learned how to use both Tableau and PowerBI.

-Actively practicing exploratory data analysis and visualization with Python pandas and matplotlib.
++Actively practicing exploratory data analysis and visualization with Python pandas and matplotlib.